-Evaluation Procedures
+Evaluation Procedures TOC

-The grading will be based on eight weekly assignments, eight weekly Forum postings, six weekly labs, an individual project paper with topic, outline, presentation, and a case study.
+The grading will be based on four weekly assignments, eight weekly Forum postings, five weekly labs, an individual project paper with topic, outline, and presentation, and two case studies.

-- 1. There will be eight assignments (3% each) counting a total of 24% of the final grade.
+- 1. There will be four assignments (5% each) counting a total of 20% of the final grade.
 The assignments will follow each of the major milestones of the course.
 These assignments will be problems or questions from the text.
 They are a combination of Lesson Reviews and Lesson Activities and/or Labs.
 They are selected to provide the student with information to understand the concepts discussed.
-Assignments should be prepared in Microsoft Word using the following file naming convention: ISSC455_Week#Assignment_First_Last.doc(x) (where the # is the week number, and first and last are your first and last names resp.) and submit the file in this assignments' area and uploaded into the student folder by the due date.
-Any necessary Visio diagrams should be incorporated within the Word document as part of the document. - 2.
+Assignments should be prepared in Microsoft Word using the following file naming convention: ISSC458\Week#Assignment\First Initial\Last.doc(x) (where the # is the week number) and submit the file in this assignments' area and uploaded into the student folder by the due date.
+Any necessary Visio diagrams should be incorporated within the Word document as part of the document.
+Bulk uploading of assignments is not accepted.
+This means that you cannot upload more than one assignment at a time unless prior permission is granted. - 2.
 There will be eight weekly Forum postings you will need to respond to.
 Answers should be 3-4 paragraphs with a topic sentence that restates the question and supporting sentences using the terms, concepts, and theories from the required readings.
-Each answer should be a minimum of 400 words (about 8 good sentences).
+Each answer should be a minimum of 300 words (about 7 good sentences).
 You may attack, support or supplement other students' answers using the terms, concepts and theories from the required readings.
-All responses should be a courteous paragraph that contains a topic sentence with good supporting sentences.
+All responses should be a courteous paragraph that contains a topic sentence with good supporting sentences and should be a minimum of 150 words.
 You may respond multiple times with a continuous discussion with points and counter points.
-The key requirement is to express your idea and then support your position using the terms, concepts and theories to demonstrate to me that you understand the material.
-The Forum postings will count as 20% (2.5% for each discussion posting) of the final grade. - There will be a project paper (10%) with topic selection (2%), outline (4%), and presentation (6%), and a case study (10%) throughout the session, counting as 32% total of the final grade.
+The key requirement is to express your idea and then support your position using the terms, concepts and theories from the required readings to demonstrate to me that you understand the material.
+The Forum postings will count as 20% (2.5% for each discussion posting) of the final grade. - 3.
+There will be a project paper (10%) with topic selection (1%), outline (3%), and presentation (6%), and two case studies (20%) throughout the session, counting as 40% total of the final grade.
 Please practice using the same file naming convention established in this class for each of these files. - 4.
-There will be labs (4% each) a total 24% of the final grade.
+There will be five labs (4% each) a total 20% of the final grade.
 The labs will be online hands-on labs using the necessary tools required in digital forensics.